dazza-codes/docker-google-s2-lambda/README.md

 # Docker build for google S2

-The `Dockerfile` is designed to build and install google S2 geometry into an `amazonlinux` OS, using the same path prefixes used in AWS lambda.
+The `Dockerfile` is designed to build and install google S2 geometry into an AWS Lambda runtime, using the same path prefixes used in AWS lambda.

 The docker image built is not intended to be published or used directly.
 The purpose of the build is to extract an AWS lambda layer as a packaged .zip